Zantac Lawsuit Lawyer

 • Dispose of the mixture in your household trash.

-• Be sure to delete all of your information from the prescription label and throw away or recycle packaging.
+• Be sure to delete all of your information from the prescription label and throw away or recycle the packaging.

 Will Zantac ever return to the market?